In [1]:

 - Let's take a closer look at how

-work by examining the'Daily Social Media Time (hrs)'
+locandilocwork by examining the'Daily Social Media Time (hrs)'column.

 In [11]: